specta-rs/rspc/docs/src/pages/integrations/axum.md

 ### Extracting Context from Request

 **Warning: Current we only support a single extractor.
-We will fix this soon.**
+This is a temporary limitation so open a GitHub Issue if you need more.**

 You may want to use <a href="https://docs.rs/axum/latest/axum/index.html#extractors" target="_blank">Axum extractors</a> to get data from the request such as cookies and put them on the request context.
-The `axum_handler` function takes a closure that can take up to 16 valid Axum extractors as arguments and then returns the context (of type `TCtx`).
+The `axum_handler` function takes a closure that can take up to 16 valid Axum extractors as arguments and then returns the [request context](/server/request-context) (of type `TCtx`).

 ```rust
 let router = rspc::Router::<String>::new()